CrashServer/Foxsample/README-Template.md

 ![Alt text](screen.png?raw=true)

 1 - When you start the program for the first time, you must choose a foxdot snd directory.
 This is not necessarily the official directory, it can be any directory, but it must have same structure (a/upper/, _/+/, ...).
+Next time you open the program, this location is saved.
 Tips : work with a copy of the original directory

-2 - Navigate through the directory and choose one, and select a sample to listen to it.
+2 - Navigate through the directory, choose one, and select a sample to listen to it.

 3 - When you select a sample it show you some informations.
 For now you can only listen to wav files (and something is wrong with 24bits files)